vinicius-pereira-souza/challenges-frontend-mentor/junior/html-css-js/16-tip-calculator-app-main/README-template.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for all interactive elements on the page
-- **Bonus**: Toggle the mobile menu (requires some JavaScript)
+- Calculate the correct tip and total cost of the bill per person

 ### Screenshot